dtrukr/PonyDebuggerInjected/README.md

 ## PonyDebugger Extensions for Advanced Debugging

-The following extensions are currently a work in progress.
+The following extensions are currently a work in progress / not available in public branch.

 # Runtime Object Browser